Published November 27, 2020

 However, I'm still not sure exactly how SNR relates to bits of resolution.
 I understand the math, but not intuitively.
 It still feels like you could average two binary numbers to get one that has one more bit of info.
 Maybe it only has 0.5 more bits of extra information?
 That would definitely correspond to it having "less noise," which it does after averaging...
 I definitely don't understand completely.

-OOH, also it's important for you to know that you NEED noise on your ADC input.
-Luckily microcontroller voltage references are not the most stable thing in the world, so you usually have enough noise on the pin already to dither the signal up and down with some frequency.
+Also, I learned that you NEED noise on your ADC input.
+Luckily microcontroller voltage references are not the most stable thing in the world, so you usually have enough noise on the pin to wiggle the signal up and down already.
 I read on some Stackoverflow post that if God made you a 10-bit ADC that was perfectly stable, it could not be directly oversampled to get extra bits of resolution.
 It'd always give the same answer.
 Some systems couple a sawtooth wave through a capacitor onto the sampling pin as a form of dithering noise, but I think I don't need to do that.

 Anyway.
 I'll try it later, but this is what I've been exploring for now.